HEALTH & WELLBEING

 The Barber Concerts team recruit for student volunteers each year to steward at their lunchtime and evening concerts.
 Why not get involved to get experience in a professional music environment and maybe catch some internationally renowned chamber music while you’re there!

-Add to your PSA
+Add to your birmingham award

 STUDENT SUPPORT AGREEMENT

 If you have a Student Support Agreement in place with your department that you think could impact your involvement in an ensemble you can talk to Gavin Allsop and Eoin Funnell about this in confidence.
 This might include getting music in larger print, on different coloured paper, or having an agreement in place about absences from rehearsals.

 Each academic year we run a Health and Wellbeing lecture series with talks from a variety of industry professionals including medical practitioners from the British Association for Performing Arts Medicine (BAPAM), Performance coaches and Alexander Technique specialists.
 These will be every Wednesday evening at 6pm during October.